 Categories

 How to Start Seeds in Rockwool

-I never even knew what rockwool was before I started a hydroponic garden three years ago.
-To me, seeds sprout in soil, so why use anything else?
-However, now that I am germinating seeds all year long using an indoor garden that uses rockwool, I think it’s the easiest thing ever.
-Environmentally sound though?
-Let’s […]
+I had never even heard of rockwool before I started a hydroponic garden three years ago.
+In my mind, seeds belonged in soil, so why would anyone use anything else?
+But now that I’ve been germinating seeds year-round in an indoor garden that relies on rockwool, I have to admit—it may be one of the […]

+Categories